·9 min read

 Upload a clear selfie

 Take or select a recent front-facing selfie in good natural light with both eyes clearly visible.
-This is the only input Nano Banana 2 needs to identity-lock your face across all generated World Cup scenes.
-A typical generation produces 10–15 high-resolution World Cup photos.
+This is the only input Nano Banana 2 needs to identity-lock your face across all generated World Cup poster scenes.
+For general team posters and fan art where your face is not required, you can skip this step and go straight to Image Studio.

 2. 2